AFAFYA20/GrayGreenApp/README.md

 ## Gray/Green
-Gray/Green is a mobile-based application written in Flutter that enables users to publish a case of the polluted place they see with specifiying the
+Gray/Green is a mobile-based application written in Flutter enables users to publish a case of the polluted place they see and asked for volunteers to help clean it the with specifying these requirements publish case form:
+- take a photo of the place.
-- City.
+- meeting time.
-- Location.
+- meeting day.
-- Time.
+- contact info(phone number).
-- Day.
+- determining the city(location).
-- And publish the case.
+- And finally publish the case.
 After publishing the case in the application, users can voluntarily participate cleaning the specified place according to their city.
 The user can publish a case or volunteer in one of the cases.

 ## Demo